Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things

 \subsubsection{Problem Definition for Autoencoders}

-The encoder and the decoder parts of the \ac{AEC} are implemented as \acp{DNN}, with trainable parameters; see a representation in \Cref{fig_AEC_architecture}.
-The problem is defined as finding these trainable parameters so that the transmitted information from the emitter is restored at the receiver.
+The \ac{AEC} architecture comprises \acp{DNN} for the encoder and decoder, with separate trainable parameters.
+The problem is to find these trainable parameters so that the information transmitted by the emitter is restored at the receiver.
 Within the {MC} environment, the encoder generates an optimal number of emitted molecules (referred to as symbol generation or constellation design), ensuring that it can be accurately detected at the receiver side with minimal error, despite the stochastic nature and variations of the molecular channel.
-Therefore, the ultimate goal is to train the \ac{AEC} in such a way as to minimize a desired loss function; see the corresponding block (rightmost) in \Cref{fig_AEC_architecture}.
+Therefore, the ultimate goal is to train the \ac{AEC} to minimize a desired loss function; see the corresponding block (rightmost) in \Cref{fig_AEC_architecture}.